Sciatica Pain Relief: Can a Chiropractor Help with Sciatica?

 As pain diminishes, exercises can ramp up.
 Depending on the patient and their goal, they may progress to tempo movements (box squats, goblet squats), dead bugs (legs only, arms only, combination of both), hamstring strengthening (good mornings, Romanian deadlifts), or carries (farmers, unilateral).
 Throughout all exercises, we remain focused on breath and muscle engagement, as well as strengthening and stabilizing the core, glutes and extremities.
 Trust the process, start slow and controlled, and earn your right back to activity.
 And of course, consult a doctor for assistance throughout the process.

 If you are a frequent flier when it comes to sciatica, or the symptoms in this article sound oddly familiar, just know this is not a life sentence.
-With the right team (cough cough, hello ;-)), there are exercises, stretches, modifications and so forth that will keep you on the move.
-We preach prevention at True Sport Care and with the correct recipe, you will be able to keep doing what you love pain free!
+With the right team (cough cough, hello ;-)), there are exercises, stretches, treatments, modifications and so forth that will keep you on the move.
+If you are located in Smithtown, St James, Nesconset or surrounding areas and are ready to say “goodbye” to sciatica, give our Smithtown chiropractic office a call.
+We preach prevention at True Sport Care and with the correct recipe, you will be able to keep doing what you love pain-free!

 1. Systematic review of studies suggesting that chiropractic care can help with sciatica and other types of back pain.
 Alireza Salehi, MD, MPH, PhD, Neda Hashemi, MSc, Mohammad Hadi Imanieh, MD, and Mahboobeh Saber, MD, PubMed.